owenyeo/tp/docs/UserGuide.md

 `NOTE: If you want to remove an event from yourself, use index user`\
 `Example: rmschedule user type/cca en/CS2103T Lecture`\

+### Set Reminder for dated events: `setReminder`

+Sets a reminder for a dated event from the user's schedule

+Format: \
+To set a reminder a dated event in your schedule, you can use the setReminder command with the following parameters:

+`setReminder [EVENT_NAME]`

+Successful command:

+Set reminder for an event:\
+`setReminder CS2103T Lecture`\
+`Reminder set for following event:`\
+`CS2103T Lecture`

+Unsuccessful command:

+If an invalid event name is used:\
+`setReminder CS1111 Lecture`\
+`No such event exists!`

+### Set Reminder for dated events: `rmReminder`

+Remove a reminder for a dated event from the user's schedule

+Format: \
+To remove a reminder set for an event in your schedule, you can use the rmReminder command with the following parameters:

+`rmReminder [EVENT_NAME]`

+Successful command:

+Remove reminder for an event:\
+`rmReminder CS2103T Lecture`\
+`Reminder removed for following event:`\
+`CS2103T Lecture`

+Unsuccessful command:\
+If an invalid event name is used:\
+`rmReminder CS1111 Lecture`\
+`No such event exists!`

 ### Clearing all entries : `clear`

 Clears all entries from TimetaBRO.